popgengui/easypopr/README.md

      devtools::install_github( "popgengui/easpopr" )

+After loading easypopr with,

+     library( "easypopr" )

-You can use easypopr to setup (parameterize) an EASYPOP simulation with the R console command,
+you can use easypopr to setup (parameterize) an EASYPOP simulation with the R console command,

      setup.easypop( <file_name> )